wmjordan/Codist/README.md

 ## Smart Bar

-The *Smart Bar* is a context-aware tool bar appeared automatically when you select some text, or double tap the Shift key on your keyboard.
+The *Smart Bar* is a context-aware tool bar that appears automatically when you select some text, or double tap the _Shift_ key on your keyboard.

-It brings commonly used operations for the selection.
+It brings commonly used operations for the selection, such as editing operations like _Cut_, _Copy_, _Paste_,  _Delete_, _Duplicate_, _Find_, code analysis operations like _Go to defintion_, _Find references_, refactoring operations like _Rename_, _Extract method_, etc.

   ![Smart Bar](doc/smart-bar.png)

-Buttons on the *Smart Bar* changes from contexts.
+Buttons on the *Smart Bar* changes according to contexts.

   ![Smart Bar](doc/smart-bar-2.png)